 3. Add milk and whisk batter until it is just combined.

 4. Pour batter into melted butter; do not stir.
 Pour berries into center of batter; do not stir.
+(I sort of scatter the berries all over the top.

 5. Bake cobbler in middle of oven 40 minutes, or until cake portion is golden and berries exude juices.